FluffyBullet/first_template/README.md

             + Error found - when creating the link I linked to Twitter instead of Instagram.
 This has now been edited - 29/5/22.
             + All links are working correctly and now navigate to the correct websites.
     * 1 form entry
         + Above the footer section, the website includes a form allowing users to submit information relating to their orders.
 Current entries on the website is logged with CodeInstitute formdump, with research I found there is an option using php scripts to generate e-mails which will be implemented at a later date.
 Expected behaviour at present is for all fields requiring information before allowing the form to submit it's information.
-If chosen to clear all informaiton and restart, the "Clear" icon will remove all entered data.
+If chosen to clear all information and restart, the "Clear" icon will remove all entered data.
-            1. Immediate presing of submit without information entered on the fields above display a requirement of field entry.
+            1. Immediate pressing of submit without information entered on the fields above display a requirement of field entry.
                 2. After name entry, this then request e-mail to be entered, which only accepts e-mail format (also tested).
                 3. Events and Idea's needs text to be entered, any text is permitted in this field.
                 4. Error found - date field missing required status, now corrected.